 We're Committed to Measuring Results.

-The Partner Community Initiative was created for communities that either a) don’t yet qualify to become a Fellow but have the strong potential to become one or b) request our support for assessments and recommendations around specific life-saving projects.
-Learn more here about how the Partner Community Initiative works and please contact us if interested.
+The Partner Community Initiative was created for communities that either a) don’t yet qualify to become a Fellow but have the strong potential to become one or b) request our support for online assessments and recommendations around specific life-saving projects.
+The Partner Community Initiative sometimes comes at a cost.
+Please contact us if interested in learning more .

 CITY AND MEDICAL ASSESSMENTS